Russia / Japan

 The Kuril Islands

 The Kuril Islands (Курильские острова) consist of approximately 56 islands stretching 1,300 kilometers from Kamchatka to Hokkaido.
-The islands are volcanically active, seismically unstable, subject to severe cold winters and heavy Pacific precipitation, and home to extraordinary biodiversity — including the world’s densest populations of Steller’s sea eagles and brown bears on some islands.
+The islands are volcanically active, seismically unstable, subject to severe cold winters and heavy Pacific precipitation, and home to high biodiversity — including the world’s densest populations of Steller’s sea eagles and brown bears on some islands.
 Human settlements on the Kurils have historically been small fishing and military communities.

 Domestic cats arrived on the Kuril Islands through human settlement — likely through Russian and Japanese fishing and trading communities over the past several centuries.
 Geographic isolation allowed the naturally occurring bobtail mutation to become established in the island cat population and to spread through repeated natural selection.